top of page

 "Above all, Holly Teague simply astounded as a Mary Crawford too sophisticated for these country bumpkins.
 Her stage-presence (such lingering eyes!) was mesmerising, her command of the highest of ranges makes her a shoe-in for Mozart and Strauss, and I shall follow her career with great interest."
 Christopher Morley, Midland Music Review, 2019

-Biography updated April 2023 - to be used by request, please.
+Biography to be used on request only, please.

 IMG_8826 2.jpg